chinapedia/wikipedia.abstract.en/Page/Snowball_Earth.md

 Cap carbonate rocks

-Grosser_Aletschgletscher_3178.JPG

 Around the top of Neoproterozoic glacial deposits there is commonly a sharp transition into a chemically precipitated sedimentary limestone or dolomite metres to tens of metres thick.[44]
 These cap carbonates sometimes occur in sedimentary successions that have no other carbonate rocks, suggesting that their deposition is result of a profound aberration in ocean chemistry.[45]
-Mahameru-volcano.jpeg Period.]]
+Period.]]

 These cap carbonates have unusual chemical composition, as well as strange sedimentary structures that are often interpreted as large ripples.[46]
 The formation of such sedimentary rocks could be caused by a large influx of positively charged ions, as would be produced by rapid weathering during the extreme greenhouse following a snowball Earth event.
 The isotopic signature of the cap carbonates is near −5 ‰, consistent with the value of the mantle—such a low value is usually/could be taken to signify an absence of life, since photosynthesis usually acts to raise the value; alternatively the release of methane deposits could have lowered it from a higher value, and counterbalance the effects of photosynthesis.